The clinical preventive services currently recommended for adolescents fall into three main categories:

 - Counseling services include discussions about a variety of health issues including skin cancer, tobacco and other substance use, and sexually transmitted infections (STIs).

-Many of these services are recommended for all adolescents, while some services depend on teen’s age, gender, or personal health history.
+Many of these services are recommended for all adolescents, while some services depend on teen’s age, sex, or personal health history.
 As a result, healthcare providers may recommend that some adolescents receive certain services more or less frequently than others.
 Some services are recommended each year, such as a flu shot, while others are done just once.
 Talk with your adolescent’s healthcare provider to discuss when and how often young people should receive these services.

 Recommended Clinical Preventive Services for Adolescents